American football rules: Scrimmage downs

-The majority of a football game takes place on plays, or downs, that begin at the line of scrimmage.
+The majority of a football game takes place on plays (downs) that begin at the line of scrimmage, the vertical plane from sideline to sideline that passes through the point of the ball.
 The officials spot the ball (place it in a designated spot on the field) on the line of scrimmage and declare it ready for play.

+The width of the spotted football defines the width of the neutral zone, an area of the field no player other than the snapper may position himself in or above before the snap.

 Positions

-The width of the spotted football defines the width of the neutral zone, an area of the field no player other than the snapper may position himself in or above before the snap.
-Each team has its own line of scrimmage, thought of as a vertical plane from sideline to sideline that passes through the point of the ball nearest its own goal line.

 A typical offense is made up of a quarterback, five offensive linemen, two wide receivers, a running back, a fullback, and a tight end, however teams will vary their personnel on the field to fit any given play.

-A quarterback is essentially the leader of the offense.
-It is most often their responsibility to pass along the play called to the rest of the players in the huddle before any given play.
-A quarterback is the primary ball-handler on offense.
-It is their responsibility to call the snap count for the ball to enter play.
-Once the ball is hiked into play, it is their job to either hand the ball off to one of their running backs, or scout the field for an open receiver to throw the ball to.
+The quarterback functions as the leader of the offense.
+It is most often their responsibility to pass along the play called to the other offensive players in the huddle before any given play and call the snap count for the ball to enter play.
+The quarterback is also the primary ball-handler on offense.
+Once the ball is hiked into play, it is their job to either hand the ball off to one of their running backs or scout the field for an open receiver to throw the ball to.
 In some instances, the quarterback will run the ball themselves.

-A quarterback is guarded by their offensive linemen.
+The quarterback is guarded by their offensive linemen, known collectively as the offensive line.
 The offensive line is made up of a left and right tackle, a left and right guard, and a center.
-It is the center's responsibility to hike the ball to the quarterback.
-An offensive line has two different jobs.
-When the offense runs a pass play, it is their job to guard the quarterback from the defense that is rushing.
-When the offense runs a run play, it is their job to clear a path for the running back to run through.
-The running back also has multiple roles.
-They will either take the ball from the quarterback and run, move up and help the offensive line block or go out and catch a pass.
-While the role of the fullback is deteriorating currently among professional leagues, it is their primary responsibility to lead the running back.
-Running backs and fullbacks are sometimes also called a halfback, a wingback, or a slotback.
-Like the running back, the tight end also has multiple roles.
+The offensive line has two different jobs.
+When the offense runs a pass play, their job is to guard the quarterback from the defense rushing the quarterback.
+When the offense runs a run play, their job is to clear a path for the running back to run through.
+Additionally, it is the center's responsibility to hike the ball to the quarterback at the beginning of each play.

+The running back has multiple roles: they can take the ball from the quarterback and run, move up and help the offensive line block, or go out to catch a pass.
+While the role of the fullback is deteriorating in professional leagues, it is their primary responsibility to block for the running back.
+Running backs and fullbacks are sometimes also called halfbacks, wingbacks, or slotbacks.

+Similarly to the running back, the tight end also has multiple roles.
 They will either help the offensive line protect the quarterback, block on run plays, or run or catch the ball themselves.

-The wide receivers' primary role is to run out into the field of play and catch the ball, although they will also block in some instances.
+The primary role of wide receivers is to run out into the field of play and catch the ball, although they may also block in some instances such as during a run play or when another wide receiver catches the ball.